Physics-50/Module-1/docs/Spreadsheet.md

 7. Now you need to set up your worksheet to collect data for the second mass.
 You will want to do this in the column to the right of your first column, duplicating the equations for your calculations.
 You should then create a second histogram to monitor the data from the second mass in real time.

-Once you have collected a few data points you will want to go back to the chart editor and select ``customize.''
+Once you have collected a few data points you will want to go back to the chart editor and select “customize."
 Next week we will focus on polishing our plot for communicating our results but even for your own records you want to make a few adjustments while collecting data.

 + Use the Chart and axis title dropdown to add a chart title.
 Especially with multiple charts, an informative title can make it easy to see which data set is visualized in which plot!